apiaryio/dredd/README.md

 - Warns on undefined URI query and path parameters
 - Validates URI parameter types
 - Selects first request and first response if multiple request or responses are given in the API Blueprint AST
-- Assigns path origin object pointing to the API Blueprint AST
+- Assigns path origin object pointing to the API Blueprint AST [EXPERIMENTAL]
-- Compiles [canonical transaction path](#canonical-transaction-paths) as a unique identifier for each transaction
+- Compiles [canonical transaction path](#canonical-transaction-paths) as a unique identifier for each transaction [EXPERIMENTAL]
 - Assigns origin object pointing to the API Blueprint AST [DEPRECATED]
 - Compiles Transaction name string for each transaction [DEPRECATED]